Work permits for employees in Spain: A complete guide for employers [2024]

 Types of work visas in Spain

-There are several types of work permits available from the Spanish government, including:
+There are several types of work visas available from the Spanish government, including:

-• Type A work permit.
-This is for seasonal and limited work.
-The visa lasts a maximum of nine months, including renewals.
+• Seasonal work visa: This is for seasonal and limited work, lasting a maximum of nine months, including renewals.

-• EU Blue Cards, equivalent to the Green Card in the US, are for highly skilled, highly educated, non-EU citizens with desirable professional experience.
+• EU Blue Card: This is equivalent to the Green Card in the US.
+An EU Blue Card is for highly skilled, highly educated, non-EU citizens with desirable professional experience.
 This type of visa allows a worker to work in almost any European country.
+In Spain, the Blue Card is valid for one year but can be renewed.

-Regardless of the work permit type, it will include unique stipulations and conditions based on the applicant’s circumstances.
+Regardless of the work visa type, it will include unique stipulations and conditions based on the applicant’s circumstances.

 Application process for Spain work visas

-Here are the steps to obtain a temporary work visa:
+Here are the steps to obtain a Spanish work visa (note: this may vary depending on the visa type):

-• The worker applies for the visa through the Spanish Embassy or Consulate in their country of residence or via a third-party visa application center.
-They'll be required to submit documents including their job offer, proof of identity, health records, financial records, and more.
+• Once the permit is approved, the worker can apply for the visa through the Spanish Embassy or Consulate in their country of residence.
+They'll be required to submit documents, including their job offer, proof of identity, health records, financial records, and more.
 They may also need to meet with a visa officer for an interview and to submit biometric data.

 • If the worker meets the eligibility requirements for a visa, they'll receive approval.
 The applicant must collect the visa in person within one month.